 My invoice says large, and this tag that Frock Box attached says large, but the tag on the actual item says that it’s a medium.
 I would say that this is definitely a medium for how it fits in the shoulders, and that explains why it doesn’t fit.
 I may have been tempted to keep it if it was actually large because I think it would have been fairly comfortable, but since it’s the wrong size and doesn’t fit, there is no chance that I can keep it.

 Burgundy Slouchy Cardigan–Cost to keep: $49.00

 I don’t care for this at all.
 I said on my preference that I don’t like plain or basic items and this definitely falls into that category.
 It also has dolman sleeves, which is another thing I said no to.
-It is a nice color, but that’s about it.
-It also does nothing for me, so this will be getting returned.
+It is a nice colour, but that’s about it.
+It also does nothing for me so this will be getting returned.

 Black Tunic with Crochet Detail & Buttons–Cost to keep: $39.00

 This top is definitely more my style.
 It’s looser fitting and would look great with boots and leggings.
 I really like the crochet detail and buttons, but I almost wish that it wasn’t also on the sleeves because it almost feels like too much.
 This is one that I might end up keeping, the price is good especially since I’ve already paid about half of it with the styling fee and I can definitely see myself wearing it.